Elderly Animals Artist Statement

 In order to achieve a sense of intimacy in these portraits, I spend several hours with the animals I photograph and I try to visit them multiple times.
 Depending on the animal, I may spend an hour or so simply lying on the ground next to the creature before I take a single image.
 This approach helps the animal acclimate to my presence and it allows me to observe the animal without being focused on picture taking.

 I am creating these photographs in order to take an unflinching look at aging and mortality.
-Both my maternal grandmother and my mom died from complications related to dementia.
-I am scared of developing Alzheimer’s disease and I get nervous whenever I lose my keys or forget a person’s name.
+Both my maternal grandmother and my mom died while in the final throes of dementia.
+I am terrified of developing Alzheimer’s disease and I get nervous whenever I lose my keys or forget a person’s name.
 Photographing geriatric animals enables me to immerse myself in my fear of growing old.
-I have come to realize that these images are self-portraits.
-Or at the very least, they are manifestations of my fears and hopes about what I will be like when I am old.
+These images reflect my fears and hopes about what I will be like when I am old.

 I also want my images to inspire greater empathy toward animals, particularly farm animals.
 It is very rare for a farm animal to actually live its full natural lifespan given that most of these animals experience brutality and death early in their lives.
 By depicting the beauty and dignity of these creatures in their later years, I want people to see farm animals differently and to challenge the way these animals are currently treated.